fedackb/yavne/README.md

 ![weight_comparison](https://cloud.githubusercontent.com/assets/8960984/13204443/5f340a38-d88d-11e5-9134-ad9f6588b7c5.png)

 Each vertex has exactly one weight type.
-A mesh can be composed of vertices with different weight types.
-For quick-and-easy shading improvements, it is often sufficient to assign the **Combined** weight type to all vertices of a mesh.
+For quick-and-easy shading improvements, it may be sufficient to assign the **Combined** weight type to all vertices of a mesh.
+It may be necessary, however, to use a variety of weight types in order to optimize shading.

 ### **Face Normal Influence** ###

-The influence types of faces determine which face normals are considered for calculating vertex normals.
-When a vertex is shared by both **Strong** and **Weak** faces, only the normals of **Strong** faces contribute to the resulting vertex normal.
+Face influence types determine which face normals are considered when calculating vertex normals.
+In the case that a vertex is shared by both **Strong** and **Weak** faces, only the normals of **Strong** faces contribute to the resulting vertex normal.

 ![weak_influence](https://cloud.githubusercontent.com/assets/8960984/13209691/3e6445f0-d8e4-11e5-9e58-ca7ceed7ea2f.png)